 By increasing soluble fiber intake!
 Consider your body's amazing detox system.
 Once estrogen is ready to clock out, your liver must first change the shape of estrogen and make it water soluble.
 Then, it attaches estrogen metabolites to bile and shuttles that compound to the gallbladder and ultimately to the small intestine to get rid of it.

 There, the bile-estrogen must attach to dietary soluble fiber found in beans, lentils, flax, chia, avocado, Brussels sprouts and the like, to prevent the bile/estrogen from being reabsorbed back into the bloodstream.
 If your diet provides enough soluble fiber, this fiber will carry the excess estrogen/bile waste into your colon and into the toilet by way of poop.

 But if your diet is low in soluble fiber, you'll reabsorb the estrogen, keeping the vicious estrogen-recycling process going while your estrogens increase over time.

 Most plants contain a combination, but as a rule increasing vegetable and fruit intake will largely boost insoluble fiber, while consuming plenty of beans, lentils, oat bran, avocado, chia, and flax is an effective way to increase soluble fiber.
 (Learn more here about how to eat more soluble fiber).

-Many people find it hard to reach the target of 20g soluble fiber with diet alone, and that is why Florasophy is such a valuable addition to your fiber routine.
+Many people find it hard to reach the target of 20g soluble fiber with diet alone, and, in fact, we've analyzed the real-life diets of Florasophy users.
+Our findings were that even very healthy diets were still far short of 20 grams per day of soluble fiber.
+This is why Florasophy is such a valuable addition to your fiber routine and an insurance policy for your health.
 Every tablespoon of Florasophy contains 4g soluble fiber, so you can match your dose to your fiber needs.